MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 To block API access to the environment, select **Disable**.
 If APIs are disabled, you can select **Enable** to grant access again.

+## Private Links tab

+[Azure Private Link](/azure/private-link/private-link-overview) lets Customer Insights to connect to your Azure Data Lake Storage account over a private endpoint in your virtual network.
+For data in a storage account, which isn't exposed to the public internet, a Private Link from Customer Insights enables the connection to that restricted network.

+Setting up Private Link in Customer Insights is a two-step process.
+First, an administrator initiates the creation of a Private Link from **Admin** > **Security** > **Private Links** in Customer Insights.
+The **Add Private Link** pane lists storage accounts from your tenant that you’ve got permissions to see.
+Select the storage account and provide consent to create the Private Link.

+Next, you need to approve the Private Link on the Data Lake Storage account side.
+Open the link presented on screen to approve the new Private Link.

 ## Key Vault tab

 The **Key Vault** tab lets you link and manage your own [Azure key vault](/azure/key-vault/general/basic-concepts) to the environment.
 The dedicated key vault can be used to stage and use secrets in an organization's compliance boundary.
 Customer Insights can use the secrets in Azure Key Vault to [set up connections](connections.md) to third-party systems.

 For more information, see [Bring your own Azure key vault](use-azure-key-vault.md).

 [!INCLUDE [footer-include](includes/footer-banner.md)]